jkjung-avt/tensorrt_demos/README.md

 Demo #1: GoogLeNet
 ------------------

-This demo illustrates how to convert a prototxt file and a caffemodel file into a tensorrt engine file, and to classify images with the optimized tensorrt engine.
+This demo illustrates how to convert a prototxt file and a caffemodel file into a TensorRT engine file, and to classify images with the optimized TensorRT engine.

 Step-by-step: